-Brodie is studying a Master of Journalism at the University of Melbourne after completing his Bachelor and Honours of Arts (International Studies) at RMIT University.
+Brodie has completed a Master of Journalism at the University of Melbourne after completing his Bachelor and Honours of Arts (International Studies) at RMIT University.
 Brodie has a strong passion for investigating and exploring global issues, hoping to find new ways to tackle the world's most challenging problems.
 He has a particular interest in the areas of political reform, conflict resolution and global development.
 Brodie received the International Studies Award in 2019 from RMIT University for his work on revealing the state of international mining exploitation in the Congo, and its deleterious contribution to the ongoing humanitarian crisis.

 Brodie is excited to build YDS as the perfect platform to discuss fresh ideas and perspectives surrounding global issues, challenging various elements of the global system and status quo.

 Vivian is currently studying a Bachelor of Laws (Honours) / Arts (International Relations) at Monash University.
 Her passion and dedication for human rights advocacy recently led her to New York City where she interned at the Global Centre for the Responsibility to Protect, opening an enlightening practical and international perspective.

 Vivian hopes to draw on her previous experience as Secretary-General of the Victorian Model United Nations Conference 2018 to further empower and create opportunities for young people in her role as Vice-President of Projects.